-Psychological Clinic: This clinic provides psychological services to the public and serves as a training center for clinicians.
-Anyone connected with the University (including employees and their families) is eligible for these services, except MSU students enrolled for more than seven credits.
-However, spouses and children of these students are eligible.
+The Psychological Clinic provides psychological services to the public and serves as a training center for clinicians.
+MSU students enrolled for more than seven credits are not eligible for services although their spouses and children are.
 The clinic is located in Room 4 Olds Hall, 355-9564.
-It is open Monday - Thursday from 8 a.m. - 9 p.m., Friday from 8 a.m. - 5 p.m., and Saturday from 10 a.m. - 2 p.m.
-Clinic will be closed from July 1 through August 26, 1995.
+It is open Monday -Thursday from 8 a.m. - 9 p.m., Friday from 8 a.m. - 5 p.m., and Saturday from 10 a.m. - 2 p.m.
+Clinic is closed in July and August.

-Speech-Language and Hearing Clinic: This clinic provides diagnostic, therapeutic, and consultative services for speech, language, or hearing disorders.
-The Clinic is open daily from 8 a.m. to 5 p.m., 353-8780.
-TDD (Telecommunications Device for the Deaf) is available at 355-8780.
-The Clinic is located in the Herbert J. Oyer Speech-Language and Hearing Clinic, Wilson Road.
+The Oyer Speech-Language-Hearing Clinic provides diagnostic, therapeutic, and consultative services for speech, language, or hearing disorders.
+Open daily from 8 a.m. to 5 p.m., 353-8780.
+TTY: 355-8780.
+Located on Wilson Road.